heymumford/mvnimble/README.md

 - [Installation Guide](./doc/INSTALLATION.md) - How to install MVNimble
 - [Usage Guide](./doc/USAGE.md) - How to use MVNimble effectively
+- [Reporting Guide](./doc/REPORTING.md) - How to generate and use reports
 - [Testing Guide](./doc/TESTING.md) - Testing approach and best practices
 - [Troubleshooting Guide](./doc/TROUBLESHOOTING.md) - Solutions to common issues
 - [Developer Guide](./doc/DEVELOPER-GUIDE.md) - For MVNimble developers